rzelazko/lime-tracker/README.md

 ## TODO

+- Do not show triggers if empty on the Report page
 - Add share reports option (ex. send link to doctor)
 - Add chart - seizure type (pie)
 - Add chart - seizure trigger (pie)